-The crochet loop stitch is a fun & easy stitch to learn!
-This stitch is perfect to use in all types crochet projects such as hats, blankets and scarves!
+The crochet loop stitch is a fun and easy stitch to learn!
+This stitch is perfect to use in all types of crochet projects such as hats, blankets, and scarves!

 Read on down to learn how to make a loop stitch in crochet!

-I love the loop stitch in crochet and love the texture it gives to projects.
-I have used it in the past to add faux hair to hats such as a cabbage patch doll hat or as a textured row in a blanket.
+I love the loop stitch in crochet and love the texture it gives to any crochet project.
+I have used it in the past to add faux hair to a cabbage patch doll hat or as a textured row in a blanket.

-The possibilities are endless with this loops stitch.
+The possibilities really are endless with the loop stitch!

 The Yarn That’s Perfect for This Loop Crochet Stitch